 There are risks associated with general anaesthesia, but this depends on your overall health.
 Risks vary with each patient.
 Your anaesthetist will discuss these issues with you, but it is important that you raise any concerns that you may have.
 Other problems are less common.
 Some discomfort is inevitable but can usually be controlled with simple pain relief medication.
 Severe pain is uncommon.
 Surgical complications may include bleeding, swelling and bruising this maybe to a greater or lesser degree.

 Please read the information leaflet.
 Share the information it contains with your family (if you wish) so that they can be of help and support.
 There may be information they need to know, especially if they are taking care of you following this examination.

-You will be given a letter detailing where you should attend, starving instructions and the time to report to the ward.
+You will be given a letter detailing where you should attend, fasting instructions and the time to report to the ward.
 Staff will greet you and show you around the ward.
 You will be seen by the doctor and possibly the anaesthetist.
 The type of anaesthetic you will be having is called a general anaesthetic.
-You will be prescribed pain relief to manage any pain you may suffer following the operation.
+You will be prescribed pain relief medication to manage any pain you may suffer following the operation.

 What will happen?

 This procedure usually takes place under a day case general anaesthetic.
 Although you will be a sleep when you have the operation, you will be able to go home the same day.